AP Physics C: Electricity and Magnetism: History

 Before 1973, the topics of AP Physics C: Electricity and Magnetism were covered in a singular AP Physics C exam, which included mechanics, electricity, magnetism, optics, fluids, and modern physics.
-In 1973, this exam was discontinued, and two new exams were created, which each covered Newtonian mechanics and electromagnetism.
+In 1973, this exam was discontinued, and two new exams were created, which covered Newtonian mechanics and electromagnetism respectively.

 Before 2006, test-takers paid only once and were given the choice of taking either one or two parts of the Physics C test.
 This was changed, so now test-takers have to pay twice to take both parts of the AP Physics C test.

 Before the 2024–25 school year, the multiple choice and free response section were each allotted 45 minutes, with 35 questions for the former and 3 questions for the latter.
 This made AP Physics C: Electricity and Magnetism, along with Mechanics, the shortest exams offered by the College Board.
 Unlike other exams, the AP Physics C exams also had 5 options that test-takers could choose from rather than the typical 4.
 This was changed in an announcement made by College Board in the February 2024 regarding changes to their AP Physics courses for the 2024–25 school year onward, which explained that the multiple choice sections would have 40 questions and the free response sections would have 4 questions.
 To compensate, College Board allotted 80 minutes for the multiple choice section and 100 minutes for the free response section, making the exams as long as the ones for AP Physics 1 and AP Physics 2.